nicholsons/about/docs/_posts/2023-03-07-project-ideas.md

 I have one idea outlined below.

+> Note: You will need to be prepared to think about how to solve the following problem yourself; in particular the modelling part.

 ### PGTA modelling and dashboard

-PGTA = Post Graduate Teaching Assistant.
-PGTAs are typically, but not always, PhD students at UCL or other London universities.
+A Post Graduate Teaching Assistant (PGTA) is typically, but not always, a PhD student at UCL or another London university.
 They may also be Research Fellows or Research Associates.

-> You will need to be prepared to think about how to solve the following problem yourself; in particular the modelling part.

 #### Problem statement